HabanaAI/vllm-fork/README_GAUDI.md

 Please decrease batch_size if recompialtion or next recomputation warning occurs during inference run: recompilation message example: "Configuration: (dprompt, 1, 36864) was not warmed-up!" warning example: "Sequence group cmpl-3cbf19b0c6d74b3f90b5d5db2ed2385e-0 is preempted by PreemptionMode.RECOMPUTE mode because there is not enough KV cache space.
 This can affect the end-to-end performance.
 Increase gpu_memory_utilization or tensor_parallel_size to provide more KV cache memory."

+**Usage of Multi-Step Scheduling feature**
+It is recommended to enable "Multi-Step Scheduling feature" feature for better decode performance.
+More details about feature: https://github.com/vllm-project/vllm/issues/6854

+**Gaudi3 usage**
+All steps above are valid for gaudi3.
+It is recommended only to change VLLM_PROMPT_SEQ_BUCKET_STEP to higher value for faster warmup.

 # Troubleshooting